This dice baseball game is a great fit for kids.

 - Foul (Foul)

-Next, I created a baseball game board with our paper and markers.
+- Next, I created a baseball game board with our paper and markers.

-To the bottom right and left, I marked the game with two dugouts with team colors.
+- To the bottom right and left, I marked the game with two dugouts with team colors.

-As each counting bear crossed the home plate, and The boys marked another score.
+The boys took a score with tally marks.
+Each counting bear crossed the home plate, and The boys marked another score.
 This is a great way also to reinforce number sense.
 Math games with dice offer so many learning opportunities in a risk-free way.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.